kgmyatthu/BreastTumorLogisticalRegression/README.md

-# Benign vs. Malignant Tumor Classifier Using Logistic Regression
+# Benign vs. Malignant Tumor Classifier — Logistic Regression

 > **Educational demo only — not for clinical use.**
 > Predicts **benign (1)** vs **malignant (0)** from 30 fine-needle aspirate (FNA) cytology features with a simple, transparent pipeline.